-• After the report has been received by Learner Support Services' staff, students are distributed to among the Academic Advisors where they provide outreach to the students.
+• After the report has been received by Student Services' staff, students are distributed to among the faculty/adjuncts where they provide outreach to the students.

 • Staff will reach out to students by email, phone and in-person contact.

 • If a student does not respond after 2 points of contact, the early alert will be considered closed due to lack of response from the student.